usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch3-data-generation-and-curation.md

 ### Automation

-Automating workflows in computational materials science is useful for many reasons, however, for data curation purposed it provides and added benefit.
-In short, an outlined workflow associated with a curated FAIR object is a major way to improve FAIR quality for subsequent researchers.
+Automating workflows in computational materials science is useful for many reasons, however, for data curation purposes it provides and added benefit.
+In short, an outlined workflow associated with a curated FAIR object is a primary method to improve FAIR quality for subsequent researchers.
 For most workflow tools, the operation script outlining the workflow graph is the ultimate form of metadata about how the archived data files are used or generated during the research.
-For example, with Snakemake, the `Snakefile` has clearly outlined inputs and outputs as well as the procedure associated with each input / output pair.
-In particular, the computational environment, command line arguments, environment variables are recorded as well as the order of execution for each step.
+For example, with Snakemake, the `Snakefile` has clearly outlined, human-readable inputs and outputs as well as the procedure associated with each input / output pair.
+The computational environment, command line arguments, environment variables are recorded for each workflow step as well as the order of execution of each of these steps.

 In recent years there have been efforts in the life sciences to provide a minimum workflow for independent code execution during the peer review